QuocNguyen2501/HR.LeaveManagement.Clean/README.md

 # HR.LeaveManagement.Clean
-This is a project that I use to learn in this course: https://www.udemy.com/course/aspnet-core-solid-and-clean-architecture-net-5-and-up
+This is a project that I use to review my knowledge in this course: https://www.udemy.com/course/aspnet-core-solid-and-clean-architecture-net-5-and-up

 # From section 1 to 4 (03 Dec, 2023)
 From the section 1 to 4 from the course, I have learned: